nocppever/nocppever.github.io/_posts/2024-10-15-IoT_Monitoring.md

 ## Conclusion

 This M5Stack system monitor project demonstrates the power of combining embedded systems with cloud services for real-time monitoring.
-The combination of Python backend, Firebase real-time database, and M5Stack's display capabilities creates a powerful and flexible monitoring solution.
+The combo of Python backend, Firebase RTDB, and M5Stack's capabilities creates a powerful moinatinitoring solution.

 The source code shows various best practices for:
 - Real-time data visualization